 All of the Biblical Feast Days begin at sunset on the day before the date listed and continue for 24 hours until sunset on the following day.
 For example: Passover is on Monday April 21, 2008 meaning that it will actually start the evening of Sunday April 20th 2008.
 This also means that Ressurection Day falls on Thursday April 24th 2008, starting on Wednesday April 23rd, 2008 at sundown and last until sundown Thursday April 24th at sundown.

-Messianic Feast Days For 2008 & 2009 Calendar Year | ||
+Messianic Feast Days For 2009 If Aviv is found by March 27 | ||

 New Years Day |